AbsaOSS/atum/README.md

 ### Standalone model usage
-In cases you only want to work with Atum's model (`ControlMeasure`-related case classes), you may find Atum's model artifact sufficient as your dependency.
+In cases you only want to work with Atum's model (`ControlMeasure`-related case classes and `S3Location`), you may find Atum's model artifact sufficient as your dependency.

 In your POM, just include:
 ```xml